AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 <p>

-**Impact**: The Chrome browser or Chromium kernel browser 97 or below on certain devices with Android 12, such as Pixel 3 and Pixel 4.
+**Impact**: The Chrome browser or Chromium kernel browser 97 or earlier on certain devices with Android 12, such as Pixel 3 and Pixel 4.
 </p>
 <p>

-**Details**: If the Chrome browser on Android 12 enables the WebRTC `H264` or `VP8` hardware acceleration by default, video distortion may occur.
+**Details**: If the Chrome browser on Android 12 enables the WebRTC `H264` or `VP8` hardware acceleration by default, video distortion can occur.
 </p>
 <p>